kcmerrill/alfred/README.md

 # alfred

+A simple go/yaml powered make file/task runner with a bit of a twist and a ton of flexibility + baked in goodies.

 > Even Batman needs a little help.

-A simple go/yaml powered make file/task runner with a bit of a twist.

 ## Binaries || Installation